 Ever pretend to be bad at a household task so you don’t have to do it?
-This is known as “weaponized incompetence” and the dishonest behavior can quickly take a toll.
+The dishonest behavior can quickly take a toll.

 Whether you live in a tiny studio apartment or a four-bedroom house with a big yard, homes require maintenance.
 Your relationship, as you’ve probably learned by now, benefits from the same type of upkeep — and a big part of that is contributing your fair share in your shared space.
 Doing the laundry, washing the dishes, or mowing the lawn not only takes the load off your partner; it also shows that you value their time.